 Sarah E.K.
-Smith is an Assistant Professor of Communication Studies.
-Trained as an art historian, she completed her Ph.D. at Queen’s University and subsequently worked as Curator of Contemporary Art at the Agnes Etherington Art Centre.
+Smith is an Assistant Professor in Communication and Media Studies, and affiliated faculty in the Bachelor of Global and International Studies (BGInS) program.
+She is a 2018 Fellow of the Canadian Global Affairs Institute and a founding member of the North American Cultural Diplomacy Initiative (NACDI), a multi-disciplinary partnership of academics, policymakers, and practitioners interested in interrogating and advancing cultural diplomacy.
+Smith completed her Ph.D. at Queen’s University and subsequently worked as Curator of Contemporary Art at the Agnes Etherington Art Centre.
 Prior to joining the School of Journalism and Communication she held a SSHRC Postdoctoral Fellowship with the Transnational Studies Initiative at Harvard University and a Banting Postdoctoral Fellowship in the Department of English and Film Studies at the University of Alberta.
 In 2015, Smith was the Fulbright Visiting Research Chair in Public Diplomacy in the Annenberg School for Communication and Journalism at the University of Southern California.
-She is a founding member of the Public Diplomacy and the Economy of Culture research group at Queen’s University.

 Smith, S. (2016) General Idea: Life & Work.
 Toronto: Art Canada Institute/Institut de l’art du Canada, 2016. http://www.aci-iac.ca/general-idea